ryjen/the-fatherless/characters.md

 **Starting Point:**

-* Young Roman servant; participates in elite indulgences.
+* Young Aurelian servant; participates in elite indulgences.
 * Envious of Sael’s “privilege” in birth and opportunity.

 **Conflict:**